ptyagicodecamp/ptyagicodecamp.github.io-src/content/posts/android_signing.md

 Summary: This post shows how build.gradle can be configured to sign Android APKs automatically without manual interventions.

 ### Declaring Signing credentials ###
 Never put your signing apk credentials in github or any public sharable place.
 Always put them in a non-committable file.
-I'll be using <path-to-.gradle-dir>/.gradle/.gradle.properties to store signing creds.
+I'll be using local gradle installations's `gradle.properties` to store signing creds.
+It sits at root level of your project.
+Alternately, you can also use <path-to-.gradle-dir>/.gradle/.gradle.properties.

 #### Declaring release apk credentials ####
 ```
 RELEASE_KEYSTORE_FILE={path to your release keystore}
 RELEASE_KEYSTORE_PASSWORD=*****
 RELEASE_KEYSTORE_ALIAS=*****
-RELEASE_KEYSTORE_PASSWORD=*****
 ```

 #### Declaring debug apk credentials ####